 - Complete and sign the correct application form .

 - Pay required fee in the form of Money Order, payable to PNG High Commission, Canberra.

 - Provide any other documentary information as requested (refer to the appropriate entry category).

-- Send or deliver your application to the PNG High Commission in Canberra or the PNG Consulate General in Brisbane together with your valid passport and provide a self-addressed pre-paid Express Post envelope for the return of passport to you.
+- Send or deliver your application to the PNG High Commission in Canberra or the PNG Consulate General's in Brisbane and Sydney together with your valid passport and provide a self-addressed pre-paid Express Post envelope for the return of passport to you.

 Passports should be valid for at least 6 months from the date

 of intended travel.

 Please refer to the Visa categories at the bottom of this page for the correct fee (Australian Dollars).